 Here are the three main advantages of using AR in furniture:

-- Product customization.
-Users can visualize and modify the size, color, and placement of the furniture prior to purchasing.
-This way, furniture companies can help cut down on the anxiety customers face while shopping for furniture, giving them a plethora of choices to test and allowing them to buy their favorite item with one click.
-According to Think Mobiles, 77% of shoppers want to use augmented reality to see product differences, such as a change in color or style.
+- Product customization - Users can visualize and modify the size, color, and placement of the furniture prior to purchasing.
+This way, furniture companies can help cut down on the anxiety customers face while shopping for furniture, giving them a plethora of choices to test and allowing them to buy the perfect item with one click.
+Data shows that 77% of shoppers want to use augmented reality to see product differences, such as a change in color or style.

 Mobile app vs. web AR